yyhz76/Face-mask-detector-using-YOLO-v3-and-v4/readme.md

 For training details, check 'YOLOv3' and 'YOLOv4' folders.

-For image demos, check the image demo folder.
+For image demos, check the 'image_demos' folder.

 For video demos, check the following links: